How to Stop Old Patterns of Thinking

 “I do not like me.” - Me

 Then review your completed list and determine whether your thoughts come from self-statements or from others in your life.
 Identify which thoughts are beneficial and which are destructive.

 Relationship with self – “I am not intelligent.” – Brother Tommy – Others/Destructive

 “I am smart.” – 3rd Grade teacher – Mrs. Jones–Others/Destructive

 “I do not like me.” – Me- Self statement/ Beneficial

 Positive Tips for Changing Thought Patterns

 Restructure Your Thought Patterns

 Set the aforementioned paper aside and get a new piece of paper.
 On the new piece of paper write down the same 8 life areas in a column on the left side of the paper.
-This time create new specific thoughts that you want in each life area.
-Remember vague and general thoughts are doomed.
-When your brain is given vague and general statements, it does not understand and it will get confused, become paralyzed, not accept the new thoughts and return to the old familiar pattern.
-So, be specific.
+Then this time create new specific positive thoughts that you want in each life area.

 Embedding Your New A New Thought Pattern